-We found no evidence that the size and/or number and/or the type of networks and groups an individual had access to before and during the displacement in a temporary housing significantly influenced vulnerability.
+We found no evidence that the size and/or number and/or the type of networks and groups an individual had access to before and during the displacement in temporary housing directly influenced vulnerability.

-However, we found that individual preparedness before the event significantly reduced post-traumatic stress disorders symptoms and improved satisfaction with the temporary housing, which in turn increases the quality of life, thus reducing the displacement's negative effects on well-being (and reducing vulnerability).
-Preparedness, as measured in this study, can also be interpreted as a social capital variable, although atypical.
-Preparedness, indeed, was also weakly but significantly positively correlated with social support (r = .178, p = 0.14), since preparedness, as measured in this study, is also socially constructed through the information and interactions between the individual and its community.
+However, we found that individual preparedness before the event significantly reduced posttraumatic stress disorder symptoms and improved satisfaction with the temporary housing, which in turn increases the quality of life, thus reducing the displacement's negative effects on well-being (and reducing vulnerability).
+As measured in this study, preparedness can also be interpreted as a social capital variable, although atypical.
+Preparedness was also weakly but significantly positively correlated with social support (r = .178, p = 0.14), since preparedness, as measured in this study, is also socially constructed through the information and interactions between the individual and its community.
 In this regard, we found some evidence that social capital, in the form of preparedness, reduces vulnerability by reducing post-traumatic stress disorder symptoms and improving quality of life.